- About the Program

 The Post-Baccalaureate Certification in School Nursing program is a part-time program offered in an accelerated hybrid format with a combination of online courses and field placement.
 It is comprised of 18 undergraduate semester hours (6 courses) to be completed in approximately three consecutive semesters.

 The following courses make up the Post-Baccalaureate Certification: School Nursing program.
 Three of the required six courses are scheduled in 8 week modules with each week of work starting every Tuesday at 8:00 a.m. and ending every Monday at midnight (Eastern Standard Time).
-The remaining three classes are scheduled across 14 weeks and almost entirely composed of field placements with any required meetings taking place in a web-based format.
+The remaining three classes are scheduled across 14 weeks and almost entirely composed of field placements with any required meetings taking place in 2-3 face to face meetings on Glassboro's campus on Saturday mornings.

 The undergraduate-level courses listed here are not official and are subject to change.
 For an official list of available courses please visit the CGCE section tally.
 Click on the courses below to view available course descriptions.